-Pressing "▲" key accept the present value and advances to "Under Frequency limit" screen (see Section 3.2.5.3).
-Pressing "▼" key advances to "Unbalance voltage limit" screen (see Section 3.2.5.1).
+Pressing " ▲ " key accept the present value and advances to "Under Frequency limit" screen (see Section 3.2.6.3).
+Pressing " ▼ " key advances to "Unbalance voltage limit" screen (see Section 3.2.6.1).

-Pressing "- " key advances to Edit mode.
+Pressing " key advances to Edit mode.

-(Flashing decimal point indicates the cursor position).Initially the "decimal point must be selected, pressing the " $\blacktriangle$ " $\checkmark$ " $\checkmark$ " $\checkmark$ " key moves the decimal point position to the right & left respectively until it disappears, which means that it has reached ####. after which it returns to #.### or ###.#
+(Flashing decimal point indicates the cursor position).Initially the "decimal point must be selected, pressing the " \blacktriangle " or " \blacktriangledown " key moves the decimal point position to the right & left respectively until if disappears, which means that it has reached ####. after which it returns to #. ### or ###.